duleorlovic/blog/_posts/2016-04-20-bundler-bower-gulp-npm-yarn-webpack-tips.markdown

 -v 4.2.0`, than you can find it with `gem list rails` and use it with `rails _4.2.0_ new mystore`

-To rebuild Gemfile.lock you can run `bundle update`
-To install specific groups in Gemfile run `bundle install --with postgresql`.
+To rebuild Gemfile.lock you can run `bundle update`.
+You can upgrade specific gem `bundle update rails` and only patch version of rails and its dependencies will be updated in Gemfile.lock.
+You should also update gemfile to point to new patch version.
+If you want to update minor version than you need to change in Gemfile, like `gem 'rails', '~>5.2.0'` To install specific groups in Gemfile run `bundle install --with postgresql`.
 To specify github source of gem use